migrave/migrave_personalised_behaviour_model/README.md

 ```

 ### Usage
-* To preprocess the data use the jupyter notebooks available in `data_preprocessing`
+* To preprocess the data use the jupyter notebooks available in `data_preprocessing`:
+  * To extract expected engagement please use `engagement_extraction/extractor.ipynb`
+  * To merge game performance and engagement data (obtained from the previous step) please use `final/merger.ipynb`
+  * To cluster the users based on the merged game performance and engagement data (obtained in the previous step) please use `clustering/clustering.ipynb`.
+Bear in mind, that the output of this script should be used for training the user models.
 * To run training of the user models:

   ```